 Ecology describes the scientific study of the relationships that all living organisms have with each other and their environment.

-Ecological Medicine has proven particularly effective in the understanding, prevention or treatment of the multitude of complex chronic conditions we are facing over the recent years incuding autoimmune and metabolic conditions e.g. Diabetes, severe allergies, Chronic Fatigue Syndrome (ME/CFS), Multiple Chemical Sensitivity (MCS) to name only a few.
+Ecological Medicine has proven particularly effective in the understanding, prevention or treatment of the multitude of complex chronic conditions we are facing over recent years including autoimmune and metabolic conditions, e.g. Diabetes, severe allergies, Chronic Fatigue Syndrome (ME/CFS), Multiple Chemical Sensitivity (MCS) to name only a few.

 Methods typically used in Ecological Medicine are for instance allergy treatments like elimination diets and food challenges, Provocation/Neutralisation and Enzyme Potentiated Desensitisation (EPD) or Low Dose Allergen Immunotherapy (LDA).
 Nutritional Therapy is another fundamental part of Ecological Medicine and includes other dietary interventions, oral supplementation and i.v. nutrient therapy.
 The environmental approach focuses on supporting the body's various pathways of excretion and detoxification, trying to reduce the overall body burden of pollutants that we inevitably accumulate living on Earth these days.
 These classic methods are then combined with the insights of recent research e.g. in immunotherapy, genomics and epigenetics.

 The multitude of different interactions with the environment and the complexity of genetic disposition, means that each patient needs to be assessed thoroughly as a unique individual, making Ecological Medicine the most comprehensive, patient centered form of medicine!

 18 May 2018 09:30 to 17:00

 Update of the Health Effects of Waste Incinerators 2018 by Dr Jerry Tompson BSEM More

 The members area is still under construction.
 To receive updates and information on the development of the website, please subscribe to our regular newsletter here!